Uber confirms $2.7 billion Postmates acquisition

 Founded in 2011, Postmates emerged as one of the main players in the on-demand food delivery sphere, offering restaurants and other eateries easy access to a smartphone-based delivery network.
 Although the platform is perhaps best known for delivering food, it can be used to courier just about any item between a merchant and buyer.
 This is similar to the way Uber has evolved, reappropriating the logistics infrastructure from its taxi-like transportation services for Uber Eats, which the company announced today has experienced a 100% year-on-year increase in bookings during Q2 2020.
 A few months back, Uber also unveiled a new service called Uber Connect, which repositions its platform as a courier service that allows people to transport almost any item.

 Although Postmates briefly explored international expansion with a Mexico launch back in 2017, the platform is now exclusively available to U.S. consumers, making this acquisition a purely domestic play for Uber.
 Indeed, Uber has been working to consolidate its position in the U.S. food delivery market for some time, having reportedly mulled a merger with Postmates’ rival DoorDash last year.
 (Instead, DoorDash confidentially filed for an IPO earlier this year before raising another $400 million and placing a question mark over the timeline of its plans to go public.)
-Uber also pursued food delivery juggernaut Grubhub, which was eventually snapped up by European rival Just Eat in a $7.3 billion deal back in June.
+Uber also pursued food delivery juggernaut Grubhub, which was eventually snapped up by European rival Just Eat in a $7.3 billion deal a month ago.

 After Uber failed to acquire both market leader DoorDash and Grubhub, Postmates was a logical next target.
 According to consumer data analytics firm Second Measure, Postmates had 8% of the U.S. food delivery market in May, behind Uber Eats (22%), GrubHub (23%), and DoorDash (45%).
 Based on that data, Uber will now be the clear second-biggest player in the fiercely competitive domestic food delivery market.